Which One Of The Following Phase Changes Would Exothermic? Find Out Before Your Next Science Quiz!

 • Deposition: gas → solid (like frost forming from water vapor)

 Each one has a partner — a reverse process going the other way.
+Which means melting's partner is freezing.
 Vaporization's partner is condensation.
-Now, melting's partner is freezing.
-Sublimation's partner is deposition.
+Sublimation's partner is deposition Worth keeping that in mind..

 What Does "Exothermic" Actually Mean?